Everything You Need to Know About Residing in St Barts

 St. Barts is one of the most desirable destinations in the Caribbean, as it embodies the very definition of elegant luxury living.
 Within its 24 square kilometers, this tiny island manages to boast a distinct French aesthetic and blends the best of French culture with the rugged natural beauty of the Caribbean.

-With exceptional beaches, sophisticated nightlife and prestigious annual festivals and events, St. Barts has established itself as one of the world’s most desirable real estate investment locations.
+With exceptional beaches, sophisticated nightlife and prestigious festivals and events, St. Barts has established itself as one of the world’s most desirable real estate investment locations.
 As a result, the St. Barts real estate market is geared to the top end of the market.
-Luxurious hill-side and beachfront villas offer buyers an enviable lifestyle and an opportunity to invest in a property with the potential for significant returns by renting it out.
-Popular areas include Anse des Cayes, Colombier, Corossol, Flamands, Grand Cul de Sac, Gustavia, Lorient, Lurin and Toiny.

 Foreigners can buy property in St. Barts, and the buyer does not need to be a resident of St Barts or France.
 Buying property in St Barts is a relatively simple process, which typically involves the following steps:

-• Begin searching for a property with the help of an expert
+• Begin searching for a property with the help of a real estate agency (we can assist)

 • Submit an offer